 Now vary the timing of the rise in pollution by shifting the position of the rise on the X-axis.
 Make two new graphs and note how the timing affects the dynamics of the different genotypes[graphs #7&8].

 In a paragraph, describe the dynamics you observe in each scenario.
-What happens to the dark moths (AA and Aa genotypes) when pollution is added to the system (scenario 3)?
+What happens to the genotypes and phenotypes of the moths when pollution is added to the system (scenario 3)?
 Why?

 Name and describe the effects of two significant assumptions we have made in the construction of this model.
 What would be the effect of relaxing (changing) these assumptions?